resources

 Maintaining compliance is a company-wide responsibility.
 With an integrated HR software system, you can also automatically assign employee training to keep everyone up to date on policies and safety guidelines.

 While automation streamlines an array of HR processes saving both time and costs, it may take some additional convincing to get buy-in across the organization.
-Change is often a challenge, and you can expect a few bumps along the automation journey.
+Change is often challenging, and you can expect a few bumps along the automation journey.

 That’s true.
 Human resource management will always need human input.
-No matter how proactive and predictive technology can be, it does not have empathy or interpersonal communication skills.
+No matter how proactive and predictive the technology is, it lacks empathy and interpersonal communication skills.

 Nevertheless, your staff might still fear for their jobs when “the robots” take over, while others may resist switching to automation because they’re familiar with manual processes.

-Automation is only effective if everyone knows how to use the tools — so you’ll need to factor in time for staff training.
+Automation is only effective if everyone knows how to use the tools, so you’ll need to invest time in staff training.

-Good HR automation software is intuitive and usually includes a variety of customizable features which take some specific setup for your business.
+Good HR automation software is intuitive and usually includes a variety of customizable features which require specific configuration for your business.

-Your IT team should be part of the early planning stages to make sure the system works with your existing infrastructure and meets all technical requirements.
+Your IT team should participate in the early planning stages to ensure the system works with your existing infrastructure and meets all technical requirements.

 HR teams who want to introduce automated tools might also face resistance from the C-suite, especially if the budget is tight.
-You’ll have to demonstrate the business need for automation, but it can be difficult to quantify things like employee experience.
+You can demonstrate the business need for automation in numbers, but it's difficult to quantify things like employee experience.

 Looking at case studies from similar companies can give you an idea about how much time automation has saved other HR teams.
 Similarly, you can quantify anticipated cost-savings from reduced turnover rates, an indication of improved employee engagement.

-Automated HR systems collect a lot of data, and documentation has to be retained for compliance auditing and reporting.
+Automated HR systems collect a lot of data, and documentation must be retained for compliance auditing and reporting.
 Since much of this data is confidential, your employees might have concerns about how it’s stored and used.
-You’ll need to show that your data governance policy (and the technology supporting it) is ethical, secure, and compliant.
+You must show that your data governance policy (and the technology supporting it) is ethical, secure, and compliant.

 Automated HR software comes with plenty of features for streamlining your essential processes.
 Although the functionality will differ depending on the solution you choose, here are some of the ways you can use HR automation tools to your advantage.